fluxcd/flux/site/daemon.md

 # Summary

-Flux daemon (fluxd, aka flux agent) allows automation of application deployments and version control of cluster configuration.
+Flux daemon (fluxd, aka Flux agent) allows automation of application deployments and version control of cluster configuration.
 Version controlling of cluster manifests provides reproducibility and a historical trail of events.

 ## Flux daemon responsibilities